gyesibiney/banking_APP/README.md

 📚 **Description**
 =======================
-This project focuses on predicting customer responses to banking campaigns using machine learning.
-By leveraging data from past campaigns, we built a robust model to analyze customer characteristics and behaviors, helping to optimize future marketing efforts.
+This project focuses on predicting customer responses to banking term deposit using machine learning.
+By leveraging data from past campaigns, we built a robust model to predict whether a client will subscribe or will not subcribe to a term deposit.

 📖 **Table of Contents**
 =======================